Hasidic Judaism: Appearance

 Following a Biblical commandment not to shave the sides of one's face (Leviticus 19:27), male members of most Hasidic groups wear long, uncut sidelocks called payot.
 Some Hasidic men shave off the rest of their hair.
 Not every Hasidic group requires long peyos, and not all Jewish men with peyos are Hasidic, but all Hasidic groups discourage the shaving of one's beard.
 Most Hasidic boys receive their upsherin ritual, a first haircut, at the age of three years (Skverers do this on boys' second birthday).
 Until then, Hasidic boys have long hair.

 Hasidic women wear clothing adhering to the principles of tznius, modest dress.
 This includes long conservative skirts, sleeves past the elbow, and covered necklines.
 Also, women wear stockings to cover their legs; in some Hasidic groups, such as Satmar or Toldos Aharon, the stockings must be opaque.
 In keeping with halakha, married women wear a head covering, using either a sheytel "wig", tikhl "headscarf", shpitzl "snood", beret, or other hat.
 In some Hasidic groups, women may wear two headcoverings – a wig and scarf or a wig and hat.

+An arrangement of different Orthodox Jewish headgear, such as the kneytsh (wrinkled), the kapelusz (small cap), and the samet (velvet) styles of hat; ultimately these can be considered derivations of the luxury homburg hat resembling the fin de siècle European gentlemen's fashion.

+Public perception of Hasidic Jews is often shaped by visible markers such as dress, language, and communal separation.
+While these features stand out in modern multicultural cities, they historically reflected widespread Eastern European Jewish norms rather than eccentricities.
+Scholars note that stereotypes portraying Hasidim as excessively strict, secretive, or irrational usually arise from cultural distance, media portrayals, or a focus on a handful of particularly insular dynasties.
+In practice, most Hasidic communities function with structured leadership, ordinary family life, stable economic systems, and strong educational values, representing continuity with centuries-old Jewish tradition rather than deviation from it.